tjmisko/tjmisko.github.io/_posts/2023-02-09-announcing-quasioptimal.md

 author: "Tristan Misko"
 ---

-I've been a lot toying with an idea recently.
+I've been toying around with an idea recently.
 It's about models and metaphors and how we understand the world.
 A philosopher might call it Applied Epistemology, but I'm not a philosopher.

 I won’t try to go into it here.
 I’m not even sure I can.
 I’m still hashing out what I think, what I value, what I believe.
 Quasioptimal is my attempt at thinking, at documenting the process, at exploring the possibilities.